orycho/Intro/README.md

 All values in Intro are just written out, each built in type has distinct syntax.

-Simple types (re expessions represented by a single literal):
+Simple types (are expessions represented by a single literal):
 * Booleans can be: <pre>true, false</pre>
 * Strings are in quotes: <pre>"some string", "abc"</pre>
 * String interpolation: any occurence of ${id}, for some variable identifier id, inside the string is